2012 45¢ MLB All-Stars

 Printing Method: Photogravure

 In a controversial move, the editors of Scott Catalogue announced they would not list or give numbers to these stamps because they did not fit Scott guidelines.
 This decision was strongly debated since the imperforate stamps are valid for postage.
-They eventually decided to give the stamps minor numbers.
+Two years later, Scott reversed its decision and assigned minor catalogue numbers to these stamps.